AbhiiSinghRawat/Sentimental-Analysis/README.md

-# Sentimental-Analysis on Socail Media Data
+# Sentiment Analysis on Social Media Data
-## Sentiment analysis of Twitter comments using Python and Machine Learning.
+This project implements a machine learning–based sentiment analysis system to classify social media text (Twitter comments) into positive and negative sentiments using Python and supervised learning techniques.

 ## Overview
-This project implements a machine learning-based sentiment analysis system to classify Twitter  comments into positive and negative sentiments.
+Sentiment analysis helps understand public opinion by analyzing textual data.
+In this project, Twitter comments are processed and classified using traditional machine learning and NLP techniques.

 ## Technologies Used
 - Python